Hyperparameter Optimization in Machine Learning: Model-Based Methods

 New configurations are then sampled according to the density ratio $ l(\lambda) / g(\lambda) $ instead of being chosen uniformly at random.
 This process continues until $ N_{\min} $ observations have been collected at the highest rung level $ \bmax $, after which new configurations are sampled exclusively from the model trained at this level.

 While the original implementation of TPE by \citet{bergstra2011algorithms} used a univariate kernel density estimator, \citet{falkner2018bohb} proposed using a multivariate kernel density estimator to better capture interactions between hyperparameters.
 To fit such a model, at least $ N_{\min} = m + 1 $ data points are required, where $ m $ is the dimensionality of the search space.
+Follow up work also considered more sophisticated modelling approaches, such as different GP variants~\citep{klein-arxiv20,wistuba-neurips22} or conformalized quantile regression~\citep{salinas-icml23}.

 Figure~\ref{fig:bohb} presents a comparison by \citet{falkner2018bohb} of BO-HB with other approaches for optimizing the hyperparameters of a neural network.
 Hyperband initially outperforms other methods since it returns configurations much earlier than non-multi-fidelity methods such as random search or TPE.
 However, compared to model-based approaches like TPE, Hyperband eventually converges toward random search, as it samples configurations uniformly at random and, in later stages, requires evaluating them on larger budgets to improve performance.
 BO-HB, on the other hand, retains the early speed-up advantage of Hyperband while achieving a performance level similar to TPE in the later stages of the optimization process.